Brett Gallant

-Brett Philip Gallant (born February 18, 1990 in Charlottetown, Prince Edward Island) is a Canadian curler from Calgary.
-He currently plays second for the Brendan Bottcher rink.
+Brett Philip Gallant (born February 18, 1990, in Charlottetown, Prince Edward Island) is a Canadian curler from Chestermere, Alberta.
+He is a former World Champion and Olympic bronze medallist.
+He currently plays second on Team Brad Jacobs.

 Career

 Juniors

 Gallant has represented Prince Edward Island in the Canadian Junior Curling Championships numerous times, winning the 2009 Canadian Junior Curling Championships on his fourth attempt.
 Gallant won five straight provincial titles in P.E.I. from 2006 to 2010.
 He holds the record for most all-time wins at the Canadian Juniors (48), which he set after his second win at the 2010 Canadian Junior Curling Championships.

 At the 2009 World Junior Curling Championships, Gallant represented Team Canada, and after placing first after the round-robin, lost in the final to Denmark's Rasmus Stjerne rink.

 Gallant also won a bronze medal for P.E.I. at the 2007 Canada Games.